 The seminar with which the 2022 festival unofficially opened on 19 October offered a nice insight into the latest developments, which, as in the rest of the world, are about identity and diversity.
 Artists are exploring what drives them, and how they can make their personality a stake in their art.

-It was only when he was allowed to put on a show for a friend at a club in Ibiza in which everything had to be as crazy as possible that he regained his enthusiasm.
+It was not until he was allowed to put on a show for a friend in a club in Ibiza in which everything had to be as crazy as possible that he regained his enthusiasm.
 Now he is part of a movement that is bringing back the glitz and glamour in the circus in its very own way.

 Always the female